 On the other end of the web traffic spectrum is Paid Traffic.
 This is the traffic that you receive thanks to any of your paid efforts.
 Even if the visitor makes an organic search and then clicks through to your website using a paid search placement, that would be considered paid traffic.

-As you can see there are an endless number of pricing models and insights for digital marketers.
+As you can see there is an endless number of pricing models and insights for digital marketers.
 All of which seem to work hand-in-hand with one another.
 It’s one of the reasons why digital marketing has proven to be so valuable to brands and businesses, but also a little overwhelming.
 If you’re struggling to harness the power of digital marketing and are finding yourself very much overwhelmed, we encourage you to reach out to us by phone, email or on social media.
 We’re always up for chatting with passionate fellow business owners about digital marketing.